Sanford Pentagon: Annual/Recurring

 On December 11, 2013, it was announced that the Sanford Pentagon would be home to multiple NCAA Division II championships.
 These include the 2017 and 2018 NCAA Men's Division II Basketball Championships, the 2015, 2016, and 2018 NCAA Women's Division II Basketball Championships (except for the championship final in 2016, which will be held at Bankers Life Fieldhouse in Indianapolis), and the 2016 and 2020 NCAA Division II Women's Volleyball Championship.
 Beginning in 2018, it will also be the home to the NAIA Division II men's basketball championship.

-Beginning in 2014, it is also home to the NSIC (Northern Sun Intercollegiate Conference) conference basketball tournament.
+Beginning in 2014, it is also home to the Northern Sun Intercollegiate Conference conference basketball tournament.
 The NSIC is an NCAA Division II conference with schools located mainly in Minnesota, South Dakota, and North Dakota.